drewgingerich/homelab/game-server/docs/log/240309-install-sunshine.md

 ```

 This also indicated the proprietary drivers were working.
+The driver version (535) and CUDA version (12.2) were both higher than the minimum versions listed in the Sunshine docs.

 Since the errors were complaining about not being able to load CUDA,
 I also installed CUDA with `sudo apt install nvidia-cuda-toolkit`.